flowac/Cidr/README.md

 TempleOS Version Control System

 ## Purpose
-This project aims to create an extremely lightweight version control system with only POSIX compliant code.
+This project aims to create an extremely lightweight version control system with only POSIX compliant C (std=c99) code.
 Only the very basic functionalities of a version control system will be implemented.

 ## Build
-Work in progress
+Run make to build the project.

 ## Commands
 Work in progress